Roman Catholic Cathedral of Phnom Penh: History

 In 1863, Cambodia became a protectorate of France within its colonial empire.
 Construction of the cathedral most likely started after this time.
 It was built near the riverfront of the Mekong and was situated at the heart of Phnom Penh on the Monivong Boulevard in the Russei Keo District, a few blocks away from Wat Phnom.
 A Bishop's Palace and a church library were built adjacent to the cathedral, which was hailed as an "architectural legacy of the French" by The New York Times.

+On 26 October 1952, Norodom Suramarit visited the Cathedral.

 The grounds of the cathedral was the site of the Russei Keo refugee camp from May 1970 onwards.
 It harboured 10,000 refugees from North Vietnam who were displaced by the Vietnam War.
 In October 1972, intense fighting between the Khmer Republic and the Khmer Rouge during the Cambodian Civil War commenced outside of the capital city.
 One incident resulted in two Khmer Rouge rockets landing behind the cathedral.
 However, nothing serious arose from the incident.
 Another similar rocket attack occurred in January 1974.
 This time, the rectory of the cathedral was damaged.

 The Khmer Rouge eventually won the civil war and entered Phnom Penh on April 17, 1975.
 The new atheistic regime declared the country would go back to "Year Zero" and destroyed anything capitalistic, religious or evoking the colonial past.
 To the Khmer Rouge, the cathedral epitomized all three characteristics and, as a result, it was the first building in the capital city to be destroyed under their new government.
 The new regime was so steadfast in attempting to eliminate all forms of religion that it tore the cathedral down stone by stone.
 All that remained was barren wasteland that did not contain a single trace of the church's existence.
 In addition to the destruction of the church, the neighbouring Catholic cemetery was converted into a banana plantation and books from the library were burned outside on the church lawn.
 Dismantled stones from the cathedral were used to reinforce dams for paddy farming.
 The cathedral was one of all the seventy-three Catholic churches around the country to be obliterated in 1975, the first year of Khmer Rouge rule of Cambodia.

 Despite its complete destruction, the empty land where the cathedral once stood became the location of a multi-faith Christmas celebration in 1979, the year the Khmer Rouge's regime was overthrown.
 The Ministry of Posts and Telecommunications now stands on the site of the former cathedral.